zcoo/fluss/website/community/dev/building.md

 # Building Fluss from Source

-This page covers how to build Fluss 0.6.0-SNAPSHOT from sources.
+This page covers how to build Fluss from sources.

-In order to build Fluss you need to get the source code by [clone the git repository](https://github.com/alibaba/fluss).
+In order to build Fluss you need to get the source code by [cloning the git repository](https://github.com/alibaba/fluss).

 In addition, you need **Maven 3.8.6** and a **JDK** (Java Development Kit).
 Fluss requires **Java 8 or Java 11** to build.